-Clinical guidelines8 recommend screening for PA in patients with sustained elevated blood pressure (SBP > 140, DBP > 90) that is resistant to three antihypertensive drugs19 20 21, hypertension with hypokalemia, hypertension with obstructive sleep apnea,22 23 hypertension with stroke at young age, and hypertension with a first-degree relative with PA.
+Clinical guidelines8 recommend screening for PA in patients with sustained elevated blood pressure (SBP > 140, DBP > 90) that is resistant to three antihypertensive drugs13,14,15, hypertension with hypokalemia, hypertension with obstructive sleep apnea,16,17 hypertension with stroke at young age, and hypertension with a first-degree relative with PA.
 In patients for whom PA is suspected, we test the blood concentration of aldosterone and blood concentration or activity of renin.
-Elevated aldosterone and suppressed renin is specific for PA.7,13,14 However, in practice, it has more modest sensitivity and positive predictive value, because of patient factors that confound test interpretation, including medications, hypokalemia, and sodium intake.15,16 Most screen-positive patients undergo salt suppression testing to confirm the diagnosis, followed by cross-sectional imaging and adrenal vein sampling to distinguish between APA and BAH.
+Elevated aldosterone and suppressed renin is specific for PA.7,18,19 However, in practice, it has more modest sensitivity and positive predictive value, because of patient factors that confound test interpretation, including medications, hypokalemia, and sodium intake.20,21 Most screen-positive patients undergo salt suppression testing to confirm the diagnosis, followed by cross-sectional imaging and adrenal vein sampling to distinguish between APA and BAH.

-Despite the burden of PA and the availability of specific treatments, PA is extremely underdiagnosed; it is unrecognized in up to 99% of affected patients.17 In UPHS since 2014, only 393 (0.2%) of the 189,068 patients prescribed anti-hypertensives appear to be diagnosed with PA, suggesting that 10,000 UPHS PA patients may be undiagnosed.
-In addition, those patients identified are found after many years of poorly controlled hypertension.
-Among the 367 PA patients cared for at UPHS between 1997 and 2013, the median duration of hypertension prior to PA diagnosis was 10 years.18
+Despite the burden of PA and the availability of specific treatments, PA is extremely underdiagnosed; it is not recognized in up to 99% of affected patients.22 In UPHS since 2014, only 393 (0.2%) of the 189,068 patients prescribed anti-hypertensives appear to be diagnosed with PA, suggesting that ~10,000 UPHS PA patients may be undiagnosed.
+In addition, those patients identified were found after many years of poorly controlled hypertension.
+Among the 367 PA patients cared for at UPHS between 1997 and 2013, the median duration of hypertension prior to PA diagnosis was 10 years.23

 To meet this critical unmet need, we propose initiation of a new research program to develop systematic, automated solutions to enable earlier and more sensitive diagnosis of PA.
 First, we will identify all UPHS patients with diagnosed PA.
 Next, we will develop an algorithm based on existing clinical guidelines to identify patients likely to have undiagnosed PA.
 Finally, we will implement this algorithm as clinical decision support.
 We expect this tool to increase the diagnosis of PA.
 This will benefit newly diagnosed patients by improving blood pressure control, and will translate into substantial reductions in risk for cerebrovascular events and myocardial infarction.
 To accomplish this goal we will: